-Excerpt from the draft manuscript Loved Mars, Hated The Food.
+Excerpt from the draft #6 of my manuscript LOVED MARS, HATED THE FOOD.
 Feel free to leave comments below.

-I am seated on a large red boulder next to my rover, overlooking the gaping crater that was once Futurum, the first permanent Mars Colony.
-The silence of Valles Marineris is broken by my pounding chest and heavy breathing.
-I realize I am hyperventilating.
+I’m seated on a large red boulder next to my rover, overlooking the gaping crater spewing dense smoke that was once Futurum, the first permanent Mars Colony.
+The silence of Valles Marineris is broken by the sound of my heart pounding inside my chest and my heavy breathing.
+I realize I’m hyperventilating.

 What was I thinking when I signed up for this mission?
 I’m a thirty-two-year-old chef from Toms River, New Jersey.
 I don’t know anything about surviving on a barren planet.
 I just prepare meals.
-Without food, water and oxygen, I don’t think I’ll be living on this planet much longer.
+With the Colony gone, and my source of food, water and oxygen gone, I don’t think I’ll be living on this planet much longer.
 Or anywhere else for that matter.

-“IS ANYONE ELSE ALIVE?”
-I wince as my voice bounces off the inside of my helmet.
-“SOMEBODY HELP ME!”
-I shout again.
-Still complete silence.
+I stand up and yell at the top of my lungs, “IS ANYONE ELSE ALIVE?” and wince as my voice bounces off the inside of my helmet.

-When I’m about fifty feet away, I stop, not sure what to do next.
-They begin to move towards me.
-At that moment, I’m convinced that intend on either vaporizing me with a ray gun or make me a slave.
-I’m shaking all over and notice that I’ve wet my spacesuit.
+I stop about twenty feet away, not sure what to do next.
+The aliens step toward me.
+I’m convinced that they either intend to vaporize me with a ray gun or make me a slave.
+I wet my spacesuit.

-I raise my right hand again to wave and shout, “Live long and prosper.
+I raise my hand again to wave and shout, “Live long and prosper.
 Dif-tor heh smusma.”

-With my raised hand, I try the Vulcan salute.
-Hey, why not?
-Though I’m sure they can’t tell because my hand is in the glove of my spacesuit.
-Still, no reaction.
-But, of course, they’re Martians, not Vulcans.
+Then I try the Vulcan salute, spreading my four main fingers into two sets of two to form a V. Though I’m positive they can’t tell because my hand is in the glove of my spacesuit.
+No reaction.
+This is going well.

 I try again.
 “Klaatu barada nikto.”

-I remember the line from a twentieth century movie, The Day The Earth Stood Still.
-It’s the first thing that pops into my head, although I’m sure they can’t hear me through my helmet.
-Again, they look at each other but don’t react.
+I remember the line from a twentieth century movie, The Day the Earth Stood Still.
+It’s the first thing that pops into my head.
+Again, they look at each other.

+The voice in my head changes.
 “Through telepathy.
 How else would one communicate?”
-The voice in my head changes.
-It must be the other Martian, Seepa.
-I guess she is one with the dozen bracelets up and down her arms.
+It must be the tall Martian, Seepa.
+She wears a dozen bracelets up and down her arms.